oceanhackweek/oceanhackweek.github.io/resources/prep/jupyterhub.md

 Note that the menu item `File > Log Out` doesn't actually shut down the server, so please follow these steps instead.

-If you are **using RStudio**, the `Log out` and `Quit session` under the `File` menu won't do much!
+If you are **using RStudio**, the `Log out` and `Quit session` entries under the `File` menu won't do much!
 Shut down your server from your hub control panel [https://oceanhackweek.2i2c.cloud/hub/home](https://oceanhackweek.2i2c.cloud/hub/home)), as described above.

 ```{admonition} Note
 :class: important